Contents

 Key contributions to Baroque Music

 • Vivaldi composed over 500 concertos, many of which revolutionized the form by highlighting the soloist’s role and emotional expression.
+His most famous work, The Four Seasons, remains an iconic masterpiece, vividly capturing nature’s changing moods.

 • He developed the ritornello form in concertos and influenced the development of operas and sacred choral music.